-Hinakapoula to Halnoa Crater Trail is a 10.4 mile moderately trafficked out and back trail located near Kailua Kona, HI that features beautiful wild flowers and is rated as difficult.
+Hinakapoula to Halnoa Crater Trail is a 10.4 mile moderately trafficked out and back trail located near Kailua Kona, Hawaii that features beautiful wild flowers and is rated as difficult.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.

 as written by others the trail is on Hawaiian native property but on the 4th of July at least was not patrolled and others seemed used to using it. this is a ATV road that services a variety of microwave and broadcasting Towers on the way up Hualalai.
 It is not a difficult hike but with clouds and fog not much to see by way of views. the cinder cone looking down into the crater is a great place to picnic.
 Hawaii Forest & Trail has a post that they lead towards in there and have permission. they have a blog post that says there is another crater with parrots in it but we didn't find that one.

 The starting point is at the end of Huehue Street.
 There are numerous ways to get to hike up to of Hualalai but most involve some degree of trespassing.
 The trail is wide and gradual, which is essentially a 4wd trail.
 It is best to get a topo map and study it before making your way in here as there are many side trails and junctions.
 The mountain is wide and trails are long so be prepared.
 There are many craters and pits( some worth visiting and some not) so plan accordingly as the distances to each pit/crater can be far.
 There are no signs or mile markers or water along the way but there is a cabin with water tank which is owned by Kamehameha Schools.
 The trail is not shaded and it can get pretty hot at some parts.
 Once you hit the upper slopes. it cools down considerably.
 The peak is over 8 thousand feet and it I a bit tricky to find it.